wesleygrimes/technical-writers-summit/README.md

 ## About The Summit

-This will be a round-table group discussion, where in we cover practical topics such as writing workflows, tools we use, article topic choices, distribution platforms, learning to handle online critiques in a constructive way, best practices for code examples, quality over quantity, and overcoming challenges for under-represented groups.
+This will be a round-table group discussion, wherein we cover practical topics such as writing workflows, tools we use, article topic choices, distribution platforms, learning to handle online critiques in a constructive way, best practices for code examples, quality over quantity, and overcoming challenges for under-represented groups.

 ### Topics List